Skip to main content

 The concession to other smartphone platforms likely has more to do with the open nature of Android.
 The Apple Watch only works with the iPhone because the iPhone is the only device that runs iOS.
 With Android on nearly every other smartphone on the market, there’s no reason for Google to limit its customer base to only its smartphones when it can support a much larger world of Android devices with minimal effort.

 Android has always been about offering more choices, and that’s equally true of the Wear OS smartwatch ecosystem.
-While Google’s Pixel Watch isn’t quite ready to take on Samsung’s Galaxy Watch 5, it’s also just the first entry.
-It will be exciting to see what Google has in store for future versions as it continues expanding its Pixel ecosystem.
+While Google’s Pixel Watch 2 may not be ready to take on Samsung’s Galaxy Watch 6 just yet, it’s still an exciting time for Wear OS smartwatches, and we’re sure Google has more in store for us.

 Jesse Hollington